esolace88/Azure-Projects/Terraform/README.md

 1. Either Upload or copy & paste the terraform file into your Azure Home Directory

 2. Modify the terraform file
-	- replace all entries of <Enter-Your-ResourceGName with your Resource-Group
+	- Replace all entries of <Enter-Your-ResourceGName with your Resource-Group
 		- To determine your first resource group enter the following
       ```bash
         az group list --query "[0].name" -o tsv